guilleng/c-programming-a-modern-approach-solutions/chapter16/exercises/01/README.md

 ---

-The declarations are entirely legal on an individual basis and can both appear as shown in a program because each structure has a separate name space for its members.
-(A new scope).
+The declarations are entirely legal on an individual basis, and they can both appear as shown in a program because each structure has a separate namespace for its members, creating a new scope.

-In layman terms, it can be said that `struct x` has an `x` and a `y` and that `struct y` has its own `x` and `y`.
+In simpler terms, it can be said that `struct x` has its own `x` and a `y` and that `struct y` also has its own `x` and `y`.

-It is also worth noting that a assigning `struct x` to `struct  y` or vice versa would result in a type error.
+It is worth noting that a assigning `struct x` to `struct  y` or vice versa would result in a type error.